What is migratory arthritis?

 Other inflammatory illnesses that may cause migratory arthritis are:

 How to detect migratory arthritis

 Pain is often the first symptom you notice when something is wrong with your body.
 Pain in a specific joint may lead you to suspect arthritis or another health condition.
 When the pain stops and moves to a joint in another part of your body, you may be experiencing migratory arthritis.
 Migratory arthritis can also cause:

 Treat the pain before it migrates

 Stopping pain is often the only priority for arthritis patients.
 But for real relief, it’s also important to treat the inflammation that’s causing your pain.
 Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, may be effective in treating both pain and inflammation.
 Naproxen is a common prescription medication used to treat arthritis swelling.
 For immediate pain relief, your doctor may also prescribe topical creams.

 Treating joint pain and inflammation early on can decrease the chances for migration.

-Medications play a key role in migratory arthritis treatment, but your lifestyle can also help to determine the long-term outlook of your condition.
+Medications play a key role in migratory arthritis treatment.
+Your lifestyle can also help to determine the long-term outlook of your condition.
 A healthy diet can help keep your weight down, reducing the pressure on already strained joints.
 Diets rich in omega-3 fatty acids found in salmon and tuna may reduce inflammation.
-The University of Maryland Medical Center recommends eating these types of fish twice a week or more (UMMC).

-Dealing with arthritis pain is bad enough, but when the symptoms spread to other joints, migratory arthritis can quickly interfere with your life.
-Address the pain immediately by speaking with your doctor—even if you’ve never been diagnosed with arthritis before.
+When arthritis symptoms spread to other joints, migratory arthritis can quickly interfere with your life.
+Address the pain immediately by speaking with your doctor, even if you’ve never been diagnosed with arthritis before.
 Identifying the initial cause is crucial to joint pain relief.
 A visit with your doctor can put you on the right track to getting your life back.